Diaphteiros/landscaper/docs/usage/Blueprints.md

   targetType: kubernetes-cluster # will be defaulted to 'landscaper.gardener.cloud/kubernetes-cluster'
 ```

+Values provided by _Installations_ for import parameters are validated
+before any invasive action is done for an installation.
+There are two
+possibilities to validate the input:
+- using the [`schema`](#jsonschema) attribute to describe a validation using a
+  JSON schema.

+  This validation always refers to a single import parameter.
+The definition
+  of simple value parameters should be avoided, if possible.
+Instead, always
+  a group of semantically related attributes should be aggregated into
+  a structural value import.
+This can be validated as a whole.
+- using the [`importExecutions`](#import-values) it is possible to describe templated
+  checks on the complete set of imports and to provide a list of validation errors.

 ## Export Definitions

 Blueprints describe formal exports.
 The export declarations are very similar to the import declarations.
 The following types can be exported: